 Classic Pinochle (also sometimes spelled Peanuckle or Pinuckle) is a trick-taking card game.
-In trick-taking games, the goal is to take “tricks” or pots of cards generated by both players during their turn.
+In trick-taking games, the goal is to win tricks or pots of cards generated by both players during their turn.
 The game is closely related to Bezique.

-In order to win a trick, a player must play a card that is considered better than the leading card.
-If the player presents the highest value card to the trick, they win the trick.
+To win a trick, a player must play a card that is considered better than the leading card.
+If the player presents the highest ranking card to the trick, they win the trick.

-The Pinochle card game is also what is known as a “meld” game, where specific combinations of cards and suits (♥♦♣♠) grant more points.
+This is a “meld” game, where specific combinations of cards and suits (♥♦♣♠) grant more points.

-Melds are calculated at the start of the hand, and the value of cards from won tricks are calculated at the end of the hand.
-The two scores are added together in order to calculate the score of a particular round.
+Melds are calculated at the start of the hand, and the value of cards from tricks won are calculated at the end of the hand.
+The two scores are added together to calculate the score of a particular round.

 How to Play Pinochle?